 In everything set them an example by doing what is good.
 In your teaching show integrity, seriousness and soundness of speech that cannot be condemned, so that those who oppose you may be ashamed because they have nothing bad to say about us.Titus 2:7-8 NIV

-In these two verses Paul is giving specific instruction to Titus, a co-worker of Paul’s who had been left in Crete to help establish the church there.
+In these two verses, Paul gives specific instructions to Titus, a co-worker of Paul’s who had been left in Crete, to help establish the church there.
 But the instruction he gives here is applicable to every believer.
 Demonstrate integrity in all of your actions and in all of your teaching.
 Give no valid excuse for our opponents to speak evil of us.

 Set an example first of all in your actions.
 Do what is good and right.
-It is hard to over-estimate the importance of this step.
-While a good life alone will likely not be enough to lead others into the truth, without it your words are empty and will have little effect.
+It is hard to overestimate the importance of this step.
+While a good life alone will likely not be enough to lead others to the truth, without it, your words are empty and will have little effect.

 Teaching with Integrity

-And then be care about how you teach.
+And then, be careful about how you teach.
 Teach with integrity, seriousness, and soundness of speech.
 Teaching the word of God is not something that should be undertaken lightly.
-Be careful in what you teach and how you do it.
+Be careful what you teach and how you do it.
 All too many share God’s word in a way that does more harm than good.

 Don’t dismiss this instruction because you do not consider yourself a teacher.
-It is just as applicable to those who are informally giving instruction as it is to those who are recognized teachers.
-Parent’s giving instruction to their children; mature believers mentoring new believers; or just two believers sharing God’s word together.
+It is just as applicable to those who are informally giving instruction as it is to those who are recognized as teachers.
+Parents giving instructions to their children, mature believers mentoring new believers, or just two believers sharing God’s word together.
 Whenever you are handling God’s word, do it with integrity, seriousness, and soundness of speech.